FrankensteinVariorum/collationWorkspace/README.md

 ### Getting to know your "chunk"
 You will be assigned a collation unit (or units) to help with collating.
 These units are commonly known as "chunks" and they are numbered from 1 to 33.
 Each "chunk" represents a unit about the size of a chapter in the novel.
 Usually "chunks" are chapters, but sometimes they are parts of chapters in the novel.
 Most importantly, each "chunk" is a passage in which *the very beginning* and *the very end* are close to the same across all five versions of the novel.
 So we know that each "chunk" starts and ends in very much the same way.

-Here is an overview of the process you'll be following.
+Here is the process:

-* BEFORE YOU START WORK on collating a chunk: check out a branch using an identifier for you (like your initials) and the Collation Unit you are working on.
+* BEFORE YOU START WORK on collating a chunk: **check out a branch** using an identifier for you (like your initials) and the Collation Unit you are working on.
 Example:

 ```
 git checkout -b yxj-C25